aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/using-aspose-drawing-in-blazor-webassembly-app/_index.md

 ## 4. Add an Aspose.Drawing license file.

-Copy your **Aspose.Drawing.NET.lic** file with Aspose.Drawing licensing information to the client project directory, open this file properties from Solution Explorer and set **Build Action** to **Embedded resource**.
+Copy your **Aspose.DrawingJava.lic** file with Aspose.Drawing licensing information to the client project directory, open this file properties from Solution Explorer and set **Build Action** to **Embedded resource**.

 ## 5. Add license initialization code.